aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 ---
-title: Barcode Recognition Basics
+title: Barcode Recognition Basics in Java
-linktitle: Barcode Recognition Basics
+linktitle: Barcode Reading Basics
 type: docs
 description: "This Article Describes How to Read Barcodes of Different Symbologies from Images or Stream and How to Recognize All 1D Barcodes Presented in an Image"
-keywords: "Read barcode, Read Barcode from Stream, Scan Barcode from Image, Many Barcodes in One Image, Read PDF417 Barcode, Aspose.BarCode, Read Barcodes in Java"
+keywords: Read barcode, Read Barcode from Stream, Scan Barcode from Image, Many Barcodes in One Image, Read PDF417 Barcode, Aspose.BarCode, Read Barcodes in Java
 weight: 10
 url: /java/barcode-recognition-basics/
 aliases: